 Associate Degree and Bachelor of Science Nursing

-The Registered Nursing – Associate and Bachelor's Degree applications for Spring 2016 will be available from April 1, 2015 thru June 1, 2015.
-This program accepts applications two times a year for Fall and Spring Semester.
+The Registered Nursing – Associate and Bachelor's degree applications for Spring 2016 will be available from April 1, 2015, thru June 1, 2015.
+This program accepts applications two times a year for Fall and Spring Semesters.